con-kitty/categorifier-c/README.md

 An example can be found at [examples/multiple-c-functions](examples/multiple-c-functions).

-## Separate categorification
+## Separate Categorification

 Compiling large functions is slow and memory intensive in most compiled languages.
-The same holds true for categorifying large function using categorifier, which is also both slow and memory intensive.
+The same holds true for categorifying large function using categorifier.
 It is thus often desirable to categorify a large function in smaller chunks.
 To do so, use `Categorifier.Categorify.function` to categorify the subparts.
 Each call to `function` creates a `Categorifier.Category.NativeCat` instance.
 For example, calling `function` on function `f :: InputF -> OutputF` in